 “Stay committed to what you’ve signed up for,” Calvin advises.
 “Make sure you commit to complete.
 Do the required tasks.
 Set up a schedule that you can follow through on.
 Continue to always focus on and strive towards your goals.
 And most importantly, never give up.”

-Calvin will be graduating with his Bachelor’s in Business Administration with a concentration in Management at Strayer University in March 2017.
+Calvin earned his Bachelor’s in Business Administration with a concentration in Management at Strayer University in March 2017.
 Thanks to StraighterLine, he completed 6 of the final courses he needed for his degree program at an accelerated rate -- and at an affordable price.